Fury To Fight Usyk For Undisputed Heavyweight Crown On February 17 - UrduPoint

 But Fury's disappointing performance in a split-decision victory over MMA star Francis Ngannou last month forced a delay to the hotly-anticipated bout.

-Fury had already been criticised for failing to agree a deal with Usyk when a proposed meeting at Wembley in April couldn't be confirmed.
+Fury had already been criticised for failing to agree a deal with Usyk when a proposed meeting at Wembley in April could not be confirmed.

 The pair will finally step into the ring in 2024 as Fury looks to add to his record of 34 wins with one draw since turning professional in 2008.